 - f.
-In the Primary DNS Host field, enter the IP address for the domain name server in the Primary DNS Host field and then press Enter. - If you select the Obtain IP via DCHP option, complete these fields: - a.
-Gather the host name information to complete the DCHP IP configuration for the system. - b.
-Select Hostname and enter a host name. - 5.
-Click Next.
+In the Primary DNS Host field, enter the IP address for the domain name server in the Primary DNS Host field and then press Enter. - If you select the Obtain IP via DHCP option, complete these fields: - a.
+Gather the host name information to complete the DHCP IP configuration for the system. - b.
+Select Hostname and enter a host name.

-6. The Enter root password prompt appears.
-Enter the new password twice, and then press Enter when finished.
+- Click Next. - 6.
+The Enter root password prompt appears.
+Enter the new password twice. - 7.
+The Select FIPS mode screen appears.
+Select this option to run your system in FIPS-compliant security mode.
+By default, FIPS mode is not enabled. - 8.
+Press Enter when finished.
 The installation of the IBM StoredIQ application starts.